65-Hour Adaptive and Trauma-Informed Yoga Teacher Training

 As part of the 65-hour adaptive yoga teacher training, trainees complete a mix of observation and assisting/co-teaching hours.
 These are flexible and can be scheduled around your availability.

-You’ll need 3 hours of class observation and 8 hours of assisting before testing out as a lead teacher.
+You’ll need 3 hours of class observation and 8 hours of assisting before testing out and earning your certification.
 Most trainees observe at least one or two classes during the training—it’s one of the best ways to see the principles of adaptive and trauma-informed yoga in action.

 MTY provides a list of approved classes, studios, and instructors in Denver and beyond where you can complete your hours.
 We’ll work with you to find placements that are convenient and aligned with your schedule and goals.